DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

   </style>
 ```

-We won't write out all the styles for this example page here, but you can [get them on GitHub](https://github.com/auth0/amp-example) if you like
+We won't write out all of the styles for this example page here, but you can [get them on GitHub](https://github.com/auth0/amp-example) if you'd like

 ### Images